 Heroin is an opioid drug that stems from morphine.
 It goes by many names and continues to be abused by thousands of people every single year.
 Heroin can be highly addictive and can cause many serious effects on the body and mind.
 If left untreated, heroin addiction can lead to permanent damage to the body and mind.
 In some cases, addiction can even lead to death.
 This is why reaching out for heroin detox is vital to recovering sooner than later.

 Heroin usage has continued to rise in the past couple of years and it doesn’t seem to be slowing down.
-Many people who abuse heroin end up becoming dependent on it, which means they’ll experience heroin withdrawals if they stop using.
+Many people who struggle with heroin use end up becoming dependent on it, which means they’ll experience heroin withdrawals if they stop using.
 This dependence usually grows into full-blown drug addiction.

 Heroin is considered an opioid drug that’s made primarily of morphine (a substance that’s taken from opium poppy plants).
 It comes in a brown or white powder and goes by many names.
-Horse, smack, and big H are some of the common street names for heroin.
+“Horse,” “smack,” and “big H” are some of the common street names for heroin.

 Heroin is abused in several different ways and usually involves injecting, sniffing, smoking, or snorting.
 In some cases, people may mix heroin and other drugs like cocaine (also called speedball).
 Heroin can be dangerous when used alone, so mixing it with other drugs only increases the chances of overdose and death.